Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Style point with scene symbol/README.md

 ## How to use the sample

 When the scene loads, note the different types of 3D symbols that you can create.
+Pan and zoom to observe the symbols.

 ## How it works

-1. Create a graphics overlay.
+1. Create a `GraphicsOverlay`.
-2. Create various simple marker scene symbols by specifying different styles and colors, and a height, width, depth, and anchor position of each.
+2. Create various `SimpleMarkerSceneSymbol`s by specifying different styles and colors, and a height, width, depth, and anchor position of each.
-3. Create a graphic for each symbol.
+3. Create a `Graphic` for each symbol.
 4. Add the graphics to the graphics overlay.
-5. Add the graphics overlay to the scene view.
+5. Add the graphics overlay to a `SceneView`.

 ## Relevant API